pipefy/pipefy-appearin-app/.github/PULL_REQUEST_TEMPLATE.md

   **REMOVE THIS TEMPLATE MESSAGE!!!**
   Describe, at a high level, what was done to affect change.
 Ex:
   - Introduce a red/black tree to increase search speed
-  - Remove <troublesome gem X>, which was causing <specific description of issue introduced by gem>
+  - Remove <troublesome gem/package X>, which was causing <specific description of issue introduced by gem/package>
-  - Add <gem X>, because it helps to <specific description of why the gem was added>
+  - Add <gem/package X>, because it helps to <specific description of why the gem/package was added>
   **REMOVE THIS TEMPLATE MESSAGE!!!**
   ```